 - Increased body fat, which can increase estrogen levels

-- Medicines that prevent the production or block the action of male sex hormones, such as treatment for prostate cancer
+- Medicines that prevent the production or block the action of testosterone, such as treatment for prostate cancer

 - Some cancer treatments (chemotherapy)

 - Some medicines for heart and blood vessel disease

 - Some medicines for psychiatric conditions, such as anxiety, depression, and psychotic disorders

 - Illegal drugs: amphetamines, anabolic steroids and androgens (used by some bodybuilders or athletes to improve performance), heroin, and marijuana

 - Some over-the-counter drugs, herbal supplements with phytoestrogens (plant substances that are like estrogen), and lotions, such as those containing lavender or tea tree oil

 - Conditions that result in low testosterone levels